rileyjmurray/sageopt/ROADMAP.md

    whether or not we do that depends on if cvxpy's compilation process is slower than coniclifts.

 The third part in that vision is the fuzziest bit.
 I don't want to make the relaxations submodule a mess of code that is hard to read and hard to maintain.
-In addition, although the coniclifts API closely matches the cvxpy API in many ways, there are some imporant differences (for example, accessing the value of a Variable ``x`` with ``x.value`` versus ``x.value()``).
-These differences will have to be resolved.
+In addition, it will be important to make sure that the coniclifts API is aligned with the cvxpy API as best as possible.

 ## Add support for more solvers (coniclifts)